Rent Supplement and changes to your circumstances

 However, you will be reassessed for Rent Supplement and your income from work will be taken into account.
 As a result of the reassessment you may or may not continue to qualify for Rent Supplement.
 If you do qualify for Rent Supplement you may get a different rate of Supplement.
 The additional household income disregard (see below) applies to income from work.

-Many people on long-term Rent Supplement are being transferred to the new Housing Assistance Payment (HAP).
+Many people on long-term Rent Supplement are being transferred to the Housing Assistance Payment (HAP).
 You can work full-time and continue to receive HAP.
-However HAP is not yet in operation nationwide.

 If you get part-time work (defined as less than 30 hours a week) you can keep your Rent Supplement but your income from work will be assessed against your Rent Supplement and it may be reduced.
 The additional household income disregard (see below) applies to income from part-time work.